 10. Boat Twist

-- Sit on the floor, balancing on your butt with your feet raised, knees bent, and arms fully extended in front of you.
+- Sit on the floor, balancing on your butt with your feet raised, knees bent, and arms in front of you.
 Your feet and hands should each be pressed together.

 - Keeping your core braced, rotate your torso to your right as you reach back with just your right arm to touch the floor behind you, bringing your hands outside your hip.

 - Return to the starting position, and repeat to your left.
 Continue alternating sides.

 - A variation of this move can be found on Beachbody On Demand in Body Beast – Beast: Abs.